SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1110 - Structured Programming 1/01 - Vanilla Python/17 - Combining Python Files.md

 helpers.say_hello()
 ```

-When you import the whole file:

-* You must use the file name as a prefix
-* This prefix is called a **namespace**
-* It helps avoid name conflicts
+When you import the whole file you must use the file name as a prefix (in the above example `helpers` is used a prefix for the `say_hello()` function).
+This prefix is called a namespace, and it helps avoid name conflicts.
+If you had a `say_hello()` function defined in both your main program and your helper module, prefixing the one from the module with `helpers` clarifies which function should be used to the interpreter.

 ## Importing a File With an Alias